0xPolygonHermez/zkevm-node/README.md

 *Note that in terms of feature set, v1.5 and v2.0 are the same from the point of view of the node.*

+Glossary:

+- Batch: equivalent of a block, but in the L2 realm.
+Note that the `jsonrpc` uses "block" instead of "batch" as it has to be compatible with the API of L1, so for this particular package block means batch.
+- Invalid transaction: transaction that can't be processed and doesn't affect the state.
+Note that such a transaction could be included in a virtual batch.
+- Reverted transaction: transaction that is executed, but is reverted (because of smart contract logic).
+Main difference with *invalid transaction* is that this transaction modifies the state, at least to increment nonce off the sender.

 ## Architecture

 *It's important to note that currently this implementation is a monolith monorepo, but this is very likely to change in the near future.*